 The Burger Service Nummer (BSN) is the Dutch equivalent of a tax-file or social security number and you need it to do basically anything in the Netherlands.
 You will need to take lots of paperwork to your local town hall to apply for one, with this you will then be able to do things like get health insurance, open a bank account, work and get paid, get a doctor etc. Find more information about applying for a BSN here.
 To register with a doctor you will need to research which practices in your area accept new patients and then register.
 You will also need to open a bank account if you want easy access to money!
 If you are looking to transfer money from your own currency into Euros into your new bank account, then International Money Transfer’s dedicated Netherlands Page shows the best and worst companies to use to transfer money to the Netherlands, and tells you what the minimum amount for each transaction is.
 I didn’t know about this company when I moved to the Netherlands, but I wish I had; being able to figure out the best way to transfer money to the Netherlands would have made things much easier!

 While my situation was a little different to some (I had my Dutch boyfriend to help me with everything) hopefully this guide will still be of use to you if you are thinking of or planning to move to the Netherlands.
-If you would also like a free printable check-list of these steps to help you with your own planning then simply enter your email and name below and it will be sent to you!
-You might also be interested in my post on What It’s Like to Live in the Netherlands before you make the decision so check that out.
+You might also be interested in my post on What It’s Like to Live in the Netherlands before you make the decision, so check that out!
 Don’t hesitate to ask me any questions you might have about moving to, and living in, the Netherlands and I will help as best I can.
 Tot ziens!